 - The whole AFC has been supported at four ends on PTFE (Teflon) pad.

-- One header act as fixed and the other as a floating end.
+- One header act as a fixed and the other as a floating end.

 - See vendor drawing for defining support nodes as fixed or floating.

-Note: Guide gap can be increased as per lateral thermal movement of the Air fin cooler to avoid excessive nozzle load.
-Practically for that slot, length can be increased after approval of equipment department and vendor.
+Note: The guide gap can be increased as per the lateral thermal movement of the Air fin cooler to avoid excessive nozzle load.
+Practically for that slot, the length can be increased after approval of the equipment department and vendor.

 Modeling Part After Defining C-Node Anchor (Split Header)

-Split header case modeling in CAESAR-II, is described as below:
+Split header case modeling in CAESAR-II, is described below: